 Dr. Z asked me to follow up with you as s/he has not seen Y in over 2 years.
 We just wanted to update our patient lists.
-Is Dr. Z still Y's regular family doctor?
+Is Dr. Z still Y's regular Primary Care Provider?

-<If they need a better definition of what a family physician is:
+< If they need a better definition of what a PCP is:

-"A family physician would be someone you consider to be most responsible for your care and whom you could be comfortable coordinating complex health matters">
+"A PCP would be someone you consider to be most responsible for your care and whom you could be comfortable coordinating complex health matters">

-[If no longer a patient, inactivate patient as per clinic process] [If yes, click verification/date stamp in EMR and save and proceed to the next question]
+[If no longer a patient, inactivate patient as per clinic process]

+[If yes, click verification/date stamp in EMR and save and proceed to the next question]